TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/12 - 2 Kings/2 Kings 5/2 Kings 5.21.md

 ---

 So Gehazi followed after Naaman.
-And when Naaman saw one running after him, he alighted from the chariot to meet him, and said, Is all well?
+When Naaman saw one running after him, he came down from the chariot to meet him, and said, "Is all well?"